 - Do not add any featuring artists or remix information in the track title.

-- Artist names are not allows in the track titles.
+- Artist names are not allowed in the track titles.

 - Do not enter explicit/clean versions.

-4. Mix/Version (optional) - This field will auto-populate with the remix information when a remixer is selected.
-If adding a remixer select the remix artist first then verify if any additional information needs to be added.
-If the track is a special mix version of the original track for example a radio mix, remix, remaster, etc, you can enter that information here.
-Mix information entered here will automatically update the track title with the mix information when delivered to the store.
-Also, do not put any performance credits in this field such as produced by.
+5. Mix/Version (optional) - This field will auto-populate with the remix information once a remixer is selected.
+If adding a remixer, select the remix artist first, then verify if any additional information needs to be added.
+If the track is a special mix version of the original track, for example, a radio mix, remix, remaster, etc., you can enter that information here.
+Mix information entered here will automatically be added to the track title once delivered to DSPs.

 - Do not enter "Original Mix", "Original Version", "Album Version", "Original", or any other mix information that signifies a standard version.
 Any track that is not a remix is deemed to be an original mix by store standards.

 - Do not add Producer credits to this field.